-The Trustless Computing Association and its spin-off startup TRUSTLESS.AI are the fruit of 17 years of the single-minded quest by Rufo Guerreschi to realize the potential of ICT to radically improve individual civil freedoms and democratic participation.
+The Trustless Computing Association and its spin-off startup TRUSTLESS.AI are the fruit of 17 years of the single-minded quest by Rufo Guerreschi to realize the potential of IT to radically improve individual both individual freedoms and democratic participation.

 To this end, he founded and lead multiple NGOs and startups in the areas of e-participation, free software, and bleeding-edge privacy-enhancing technologies and standards.
-Such quest took him to cross path in 2013 with Roberto Gallo, who was on a similar quest and with similar determination, and with highly complementary skills, creating a steel bond that still lasts to this day.
+Such quest took him to cross path in 2013 with Roberto Gallo, who was on a similar quest and with similar determination, and with highly complementary skills, creating a bond that still lasts to this day.

-It all started in 2001, when Rufo participated on the fields of Porto Alegre, Brazil, to the 1st World Social Forum, a historical event for progressive transnational political social movements, as deputy director of the World Citizen Foundation, an organization promoting radical democratization and empowerment of global institutions.
+It all started in 2001, when Rufo participated on the fields of Porto Alegre, Brazil, to the 1st World Social Forum, a historical event for progressive transnational political social movements, as deputy director of the World Citizen Foundation, an organization promoting the radical democratization and empowerment of global institutions.

 Together with many bright altruistic minds from all over the World, he envisioned how the Internet, booming at the time, could uniquely empower activists to democratically control and fuel powerful open transnational democratic movements, to promote the democratization of global and media governance.

-After spending over one year in Seattle and around the World to acquire skills in advanced web and mobile app systems architecting at 4thpass.com (then Motorola) – makers of the World 1st mobile app store and provisioning system – he then proceeded to enshrine such goals in 2003 in the mission and vision of a new non-profit Sammondano, (“those who share the some World” in Esperanto), which became the ultimate goal of every startup and non-profit Rufo founded and lead since.
+After spending over one year in Seattle and around the World to acquire skills at 4thpass.com (then Motorola) – makers of the World 1st mobile app store and provisioning system – he then proceeded to enshrine such goals in 2003 in the mission and vision of a new non-profit Sammondano, (“those who share the some World” in Esperanto), which became the ultimate goal of every startup and non-profit Rufo founded and lead since.

 In 2004, Rufo went on to found a privately-funded startup to develop open source e-participation platforms for political organization, Participatory Technologies, that worked with an organization in 3 continents and EU parties, considering EU-wide membership at the time.